Jul 5

 Free

-The festival is known for its colorful decorations and events that celebrate the annual tanabata holiday on July 7.
+The festival is known for its colorful decorations and events that celebrate the annual Tanabata holiday on July 7.

-What is tanabata?
+What is Tanabata?

-Tanabata comes from the story of two star-crossed lovers meeting on the Milk Way every year.
+Tanabata comes from the story of two star-crossed lovers meeting on the Milky Way every year.
 It is a time to write your wish on a strip of paper and tie it to some bamboo.

 What happens?

-Schedule
+Schedule 2025

 The parade will take place along Kappabashi Hondōri which runs from next to Asakusa Station to the vicinity of Ueno Station.
 On the Saturday and Sunday of the festival, it will be a “pedestrian paradise” (closed to regular traffic).